 In November, we put together a definitive list of the top blogs for people interested in the Revenue Operations space.

 We were thrilled at the response it got!

-The blogs listed here tend to be our go-to sources when looking for interesting and useful articles to add to our daily list.
+The blogs listed here tend to be our go-to sources for interesting and useful articles to add to our daily list.

 11 Compelling MarTech Predictions that Focus on the Data-Analytics Relationships in Marketing and Sales